Texas Highway Patrol: Dallas crime suppression

 In May 2019, Texas Governor Greg Abbott ordered the deployment of dozens of Highway Patrol troopers to South Dallas in response to a sharp rise in crime there.
 The troopers' responsibilities were to augment and assist the Dallas Police Department in order to reduce violent crime in south Dallas.
 In August 2019, Dallas Police reported a 29% reduction in violent crime in the areas where troopers were deployed, citing over 1,000 arrests and 12,500 traffic stops made by troopers.
 Some local politicians and Dallas residents, however, voiced concerns about the efficacy of the troopers' presence, and some critics argued that the crime reduction cited by Dallas Police was not as significant as that agency portrayed it to be.
 Some residents requested that troopers be withdrawn from Dallas entirely, or re-deployed to other parts of the city, complaining about the troopers' aggressive traffic enforcement in predominantly black and Latino neighborhoods.
 DPS claimed that its original agreement with Dallas Police was indeed to conduct primarily traffic enforcement, in order to allow Dallas officers to focus on combatting violent crime directly.
 The operation officially ended on September 1, 2019, although some South Dallas residents asked the Dallas Police Department in January 2020 about the possibility of troopers returning to the city, mainly in response to concerns about street racing and spontaneous gunfire.

 Controversy stemming from the operation arose in August 2019 when two troopers assigned to patrol South Dallas fatally shot 27-year-old Schaston Hodge after a short pursuit.
 The troopers initially attempted to pull over Hodge for failing to signal a turn, but Hodge did not stop and led the troopers on a brief chase before pulling into his grandmother’s driveway.
 Body-worn camera footage released by the Texas DPS in January 2020 showed Hodge aiming a pistol at the troopers before being shot 16 times.
 The troopers attempted to render first aid to Hodge, but he did not survive.
 In November 2019, a grand jury declined to indict either trooper.

+2025 Incident at Texas A&M Game

+During a Texas A&M football game on November 15, 2025, a state trooper was sent home for using position in law enforcement to bully and physically attack South Carolina Gamecocks wide receiver Nyck Harbor after he scored an 85 yard touchdown.
+The trooper is currently under internal investigation for his abuse of law enforcement privileges.